markhj/php-tendency/README.md

 The mean value always starts at ``0.5`` (perfectly between ``0.0`` and ``1.0``), which means the random value gravitates towards the middle of whatever you're looking to randomize.

+> It's perfectly fine if the mean moves below zero or above one.

 If we go back to trying to determine if a person should commit a crime or not, then having a criminal history should sway the mean towards